shudnal/ProtectiveWards/package/thunderstore/ProtectiveWards/README.md

 ### Taxi
 You can offer:
-* boss trophy to travel to Start Temple (initial spawn point) (trophy will NOT be consumed)
+* boss trophy to travel to Sacrificial Stones (initial spawn point) (trophy will NOT be consumed)
 * coins to travel to the Haldor. x2000 if you didn't find him yet and x500 otherwise (coins will be consumed)
 * any of Hildir's chest to travel to the Hildir (chest will NOT be consumed)
 * Fuling totem to travel to Hildir (totem will be consumed)